eaccelerator/eaccelerator/README.md

 eAccelerator for PHP
 =====================

+**DEPRECATED**: This project is deprecated and does not work with anything newer than PHP 5.3.
+Please use a recent version of PHP with OPcache instead!

 What is eAccelerator?
 ----------------------
 eAccelerator is a free open source PHP accelerator and optimizer for PHP.
 It